anton-k/mig/docs/src/05-plugin.md

 So we pass through the response with identity if connection is secure and we block the execution by returning `Nothing` if connection is secure.
-The cool part of it is that due to Haskell's laziness there is no performance overhead and underlying route is not going to be performed if connection is insecure.
+The cool part of it is that due to laziness there is no performance overhead and underlying route is not going to be performed if connection is insecure.

 ### Authorization with plugin